adrian-gadient/fuji-recipe-tagger/README.md

-**Important**: When you’re planning to add your recipe to pictures stored in a photo management tool, you may inadvertently override existing keyowrds.
+**Important**: When you’re planning to add your recipe to pictures stored in a photo management tool, you may inadvertently override existing keywords.
 To make sure this doesn’t happen, you should store any metadata from these applications directly in the photos or create a backup.